top of page

 Summary:

 Richard Dent, an eighth-round pick from Tennessee State University in 1983, defied the odds and became one of the most dominant and feared pass rushers in NFL history.
 His exceptional speed, agility, and relentless pursuit of the quarterback made him a game-changing force for the Chicago Bears and a key member of their legendary 1985 Super Bowl championship team.
+Dent's consistency, durability, and technical prowess made him an essential component of the Bears' defensive line throughout his career.

 Defensive End Carl Eller of the Minnesota Vikings | Photo by Associated Press